 Whether you’re a long time Blender user or on the verge of downloading your first instance of this amazing open source software, you’ve probably seen this discussion before.
-Until recently, the proposition of Blender as an alternative to the more widely used 3d suites out there, particularly for Architectural Visualization has been falling on deaf ears – or more aptly, on eyes glazed over from all of the rebuttals on Reddit and other forums.
+Until recently, the proposition of Blender as an alternative to the more widely used 3d suites out there, particularly for Architectural Visualization has been falling on deaf ears – or more aptly, on eyes glazed over from all of the rebuttals on Reddit and other forums and now probably asking if blender is good for architecture.
 You aren’t wrong in opting to invest your time and energy on a program that will more likely land you a job in a studio, but times are changing (and I’m sure you’ve heard that before as well!).
 Really though, the times really are changing..erm, this time.

-With the release of Blender 2.80 around the corner, and the increasing number of professionals joining the Blender Community, not to mention all of the prospects outlined in The Blender Foundation’s Chairman, Ton Roosendaal’s SIGGRAPH REPORT, now is a better time than ever to get blending.
+With the release of Blender 2.80 around the corner, and the increasing number of professionals joining the Blender Community, not to mention all of the prospects outlined in The Blender Foundation’s Chairman, Ton Roosendaal’s SIGGRAPH REPORT, now is a better time than ever to learn Blender for Archviz.
 Here are some reasons why:

 Blender.org updates regularly, featuring developments in the Foundation’s efforts or in the software itself, but the tagline never changes, and encapsulates Blender and what it represents in two sentences: Open Source 3D Creation.
 Free to use for any purpose, forever.
 This mission vision statement is what a large portion of the community stands by, but sadly, has also been the main cause of skeptical eyebrow raises among students and professionals window shopping for a new program to try out.
 If you took to the many forum threads about which software is better, or some similar topic, you would have inevitably come across impressions of users who’ve opened older versions of Blender and stopped there, because of its uncommon interface and navigation/selection.
 What not everyone is aware of, however, is how keenly the Blender Foundation listens to the Blender community, and how every major release is tested in an actual production environment, with seasoned professionals from all over the world working with developers to make Blender great for them (and you) to work with.